pK-git-tests/WOS-2407/NAP RULES.md

 - All rule violations must be reported to NAP leadership.
 - Any hostile action (e.g., attacks, scouting, unauthorized banner burns) without leadership consultation is considered a violation.
 - Repeated or severe offenses may result in removal from the NAP.
+- If a specific player who repeatedly violates rules is kept in an alliance, retaliation on that player alone can be had without prior permission.
+This must be to the player alone and not to others in the alliance.